Tgb03/GTFO_LogReader/README.md

 1. `code: uint8_t` this represents the type of request you want to remove
 2. `channel_id: uint8_t` this represents the channel id you want to remove

+- `pub extern "C" fn shutdown_all()`

+This function works to shutdown everything.
+Keep in mind that also clears all the callback data which means u can't

 ## Live Reading

 For reading logs live (aka while the game is open) the DLL exposes 1 function: